Bharat Arun: Playing career

-He played two Test matches of the series with the 3 for 76 in his first match as his best bowling figures (after slipping and falling down, to some hilarity, when he ran in to bowl his first ball).
-He toured Sharjah in 1987 and appeared in all of India's three matches without distinction.
+He played two Test matches, both during the three-match series against Sri Lanka in 1986–87, with the 3 for 76 in his first match as his best bowling figures (after slipping and falling down, to some hilarity, when he ran in to bowl his first ball).
+He was part of India's side for the 1987 Sharjah Cup, and appeared in all of India's three matches without distinction.
 He was a part of the Tamil Nadu team that won the Ranji Trophy in 1987/88.
 He announced his retirement from first-class cricket in November 1993.

+Coaching

+Arun began his coaching career with Tamil Nadu in 2002.
+He served as the Indian bowling coach from 2014 to 2015, then again from 16 July 2017 until the end of the 2021 ICC Men's T20 World Cup.
+The latter appointment was unusual as Zaheer Khan had already been announced in that position, but the new Indian coach Ravi Shastri pushed for a more experienced head bowling coach, with Khan instead taking up a role as bowling consultant.
+In January 2022, Arun was appointed as bowling coach for the Kolkata Knight Riders.